lubianat/fcoex_report/manuscript.md

 Here we focus on the second task: the discovery of new groups.

-Final cluster annotations might point out rare, uniform populations, and have been used sucessfully to identify new types, like the airway ionocytes.
-(Plasschaert et al. 2018)(Montoro et al. 2018).
+Final cluster annotations might point out rare, uniform population like the newly identified airway ionocytes. [@wikidata:Q57318689]  [@wikidata:Q57318689]

 Another approach for proposing new classifications is to use hierarchical clustering, and thus provide a multilevel perspective on cell identity.
 An example is the description of the human middle temporal gyrus by Hodge et al ([@wikidata:Q71306466]), where a single-hierarchy ontology is provided both in a main figure and a supplementary file.

 While such works are already groundbreaking, we identified a gap: current works seldom explore the multi-hierarchy clustering.

 We are used to tree-like classifications, a natural side-effect of the macroevolutionary process of vertebrates.
-Cell type classifications, though, are not tree-like and many cell types have more than one direct parent. [@wikidata:Q21184168]
+Cell type classifications, though, are not tree-like and many cell types have more than one direct parent. [@wikidata:Q21184168] [@wikidata:Q57318688]

 ```
 Figure not a tree ?